DIY Outdoor Sectional Couch

 I won’t go into too much detail on this, since this process is laid out pretty well on Ana White’s site – but I will give a few tips.

-wood lying on a garage floor with straight piece of 2x4 to level
+wood lying on a garage floor with straight piece of 2x4 to level.

-four beginning pieces of sectional
+four beginning pieces of outdoor sectional sofa.

 When making the four side posts in step 1, also make sure that 2 of them have pocket holes facing one way and the other 2 have pocket holes facing the opposite way.
-Do this to ensure that pocket holes are nice and hidden in the final product.
+You'll do this to ensure that pocket holes are nice and hidden in the final product.
 (Do as I say, not as I do – we totally forgot to make sure these were in the right place in step 2!)

-two pieces of sectional finished
+two pieces of sectional sofa stacked on top of each other.

-When putting in the slats in step 4, it’s kind of difficult to get the couch to lie the right way so the slats go in and stay put like they’re supposed to.
-So, we made a little makeshift stand – simply stack one couch on top of the other like this, putting extra 2x4s underneath the seat of the upper couch to balance it out.
-That way, the slats didn’t fall right through and held in place so they could be screwed in.
-(And note: the couches might feel really wobbly before putting in slats – it’s ok.
-The slats will make it much more stable.)
+When putting in the support slats in step 4, it’s kind of difficult to get the couch to lie the right way so the slats go in and stay put like they’re supposed to.
+So, we made a little makeshift stand.
+Simply stack one couch on top of the other like this, putting extra 2x4s underneath the seat of the upper couch to balance it out.

-drilling screws into sectional to attach parts
+drilling screws into sectional to attach parts.

 Just move the extra 2x4s around underneath as you’re placing the slats so they stay in place!

-parts of the sectional before assembling
+ends of the outdoor sectional before assembling.

 The only real modification we made to the plans from this site were to 2 of the arm pieces (this is step 5 of the plans).
 For the ones that were going to be on the ends of the couch, we changed the tops to 2x8s instead of 2x4s.
 Our porch doesn’t really allow for end tables, so this way, we’d have some storage space built in.
 The middle arm needs to have a 2×4 topper though so it lines up with the rest of the couch tops.